guochengqian/realfusion/README.md

 PyTorch and torchvision are not included in `requirements.txt` because that sometimes messes up `conda` installations by trying to re-install PyTorch using `pip`.
 I assume you've already installed these by yourself.

+Alternately, we also provide a single bash file to install everything from scratch including PyTorch for you, please check `install.sh` and run `source install.sh`.

 ### Data

 The method takes as input a square image and an object mask.
 These are compactly represented as an RGBA image.